- You cannot have both a standard sandbox and a premium sandbox simultaneously.

 For more information on Primo authentication setup, see Primo User Authentication

-- Ensure that a pipe definition exists on the Primo sandbox which connects to the appropriate FTP location where Alma publishes its Primo data.
+- Ensure that a pipe definition exists on the Primo sandbox that connects to the appropriate FTP location where Alma publishes its Primo data (see Defining a Pipe).
 If not, and you are unable to set up the relevant credentials in the Primo sandbox pipe, open a support case with the title Credentials needed for harvesting published Alma records to Primo sandbox.
-For Primo sandbox pipe definition setup for working with Alma premium sandbox, add an additional sub-directory in the pipe definition as noted in Linking Alma Premium Sandbox to Primo Sandbox.
+For Primo sandbox pipe definition setup for working with Alma premium sandbox, add an additional sub-directory in the pipe definition as indicated in step 3 of Linking Alma Premium Sandbox to Primo Sandbox.

 - Deploy any changes in the Primo back office by entering and choosing the deploy option from Primo Home > Deploy and Utilities > Deploy All.

 Perform the steps in Linking Primo Sandbox to Alma Sandbox to enable the ability to link your Alma Premium Sandbox to your Primo Sandbox.

 - In your Alma premium sandbox environment, configure Alma to use the same Primo URLs that the Primo sandbox uses (in order to enable successful communication between Alma and Primo):

 For information on these two parameters and their syntax, see Configuring Other Settings.

 - Enter the URL of the Primo sandbox login page in the primo_pds_url parameter.